hoanghailethe/hoanghailethe.github.io/FrontEnd/MyProjects/FoldCardGame/README.md

 there will be a board at the Screenpage ceter alligned. size board: 4x4 CARDs

-Ok this will use Grid. it better for row, line, and collumn to be responsive --UI -- UX--
+--UI -- UX--
 Basic funtions of the apps:
 User interaction: